nemocrys/multilog/README.md

 ## NOMAD support

 NOMAD support and the option to uploade measurement data to [NOMAD](https://nomad-lab.eu/) is under implementation.
 Currently, various yaml-files containing a machine-readable description of the measurement data are generated.

+## Documentation

+To get an overview of the program have a look at [multilog's Read the Docs page](https://multilog.readthedocs.io/en/latest/).
+It includes a short description of how to implement a new device.
+In case of questions please open an issue!

 ## License